ciena-blueplanet/ember-cli-visual-acceptance/README.md

         AssertionError: Image is above mismatch threshold.: expected false to be true
 ```

 Then a new `<nameOfImage>-fail.png` will show up in your `visual-acceptance` directory.
 Which shows in pink your visual differences.
+More info about visual diffs can be found here https://github.com/Huddle/Resemble.js. ember-cli-visual-acceptance only uses the `.scaleToSameSize()` option for ResembleJS

 ### Example Usage
 ```